Rightpoint/FRY/README.md

 # FRY: A UIKit Interaction Library

-FRY is an iOS Library inspired by KIF.
-The purpose is to simplify iteractions with UIKit and make writing UI tests simple.
+FRY is an iOS Test Driver.
+The purpose of this library is to simplify iteractions with UIKit and make writing UI tests simple.

 NOTE: Everything is still in alpha, and is subject to change before the 1.0 release.